afzafri/Waktu-Solat-API/README.md

 # Waktu Solat PHP API
 There are two version of the API, which are ```api.php``` and ```apiv2.php```, and also a states and zones list fetcher script.
-1. ```api.php``` will fetch and parse the daily Prayer Time XML data from JAKIM e-Solat website.
+1. ```api.php``` will fetch and parse the daily Prayer Time JSON data from JAKIM e-Solat website.
 This will only return prayer time for the current day.
 2. ```apiv2.php``` will fetch and parse prayer time for the chosen Zone for either a month, or for a whole year.
 This API fetch JSON data from JAKIM e-Solat website.
 3. ```zonefetcher.php``` will fetch and store the list of states and zones into the ```zone.json``` file.
 Always run this file first on fresh install, or every couple of months.